Carolina Music Festivals is a comprehensive calendar and guide to multi-act, daylong or multiple-day music festivals in North Carolina.

 Artists

 This free festival presents national, regional and local jazz musicians on two stages.
-Associated activities taking place in the park and at Duck businesses in the days before and during the festival include a jazz story and play time for children and an outdoor movie Friday evening.
+Associated activities taking place in the park and at Duck businesses in the days before and during the festival have included a jazz story and play time for children and an outdoor movie Friday evening, as well as extended hours at local shops.
 A festival food pavilion features several local restaurants.

 Artists